LAMBRICK PARK HIGH SCHOOL CODE OF CONDUCT

 - Retribution towards individuals who inform school staff of breaches in the code

-- Wearing of clothing that is disruptive to the teaching and learning environment of the school and/or promotes drug/alcohol use, or discrimination against others.
+- Wearing of clothing that promotes drug/alcohol use, or discrimination against others.

 The expectation is that as a student becomes older, more mature and moves through successive grades, they demonstrate increasing personal responsibility and self-discipline.
 The student’s age and maturity will be considered when determining a course of discipline.

 In accordance with school and district policy, consequences may include, but are not limited to: